Carmen-ramos/phone-catalog/README.md

 2. Access to more phone information clicking in each phone.
 3. You can search phone by name, color and brand.
 4. Reset button to make a new searcher.
+5. "Phone not found" message when the searcher doesn't match with the phone list.

 About the REACT app: